himalaya0035/react-json-editor-alt/README.md

 ### Step 4: Customizing the Editor
 You can customize the editor by adjusting the `editingConfig` prop.
 This allows you to define editable and non-editable fields, validation rules, and more.
 Refer to the [editingConfig prop docs](https://github.com/himalaya0035/react-json-editor-alt/blob/main/DOCS.md#editingConfig) for details.

+## Examples/Demo

+Examples are the most effective way to understand a library’s functionality.
+Visit [examples](https://himalaya0035.github.io/react-json-editor-alt/) to see what's available.
+Currently, only a few examples are provided, but we plan to add more soon.
+In the meantime, please refer to the [official documentation](https://github.com/himalaya0035/react-json-editor-alt/blob/main/DOCS.md) for examples and usage guidelines to help you get started.
+Thank you for your patience!

 ## API Reference

 This section provides a brief overview of the props used in the **React JSON Editor**.
 Each prop's type, purpose, and whether it is required or optional is outlined below.